| | | | | | |

 Why This Recipe Works:

-- Simple Ingredients: As you can see from the photo of the ingredients below, you only need 6 ingredients (including water!) for this recipe.
+• Simple Ingredients: As you can see from the photo of the ingredients below, you only need 6 ingredients (including water!) for this gluten-free dairy-free pie crust recipe.
 You probably already have all these on hand, which means that making this pie crust doesn’t require fancy or expensive ingredients.

-- Amazing Flaky Texture: You won’t believe just how flaky this pie crust turns out.
+• Amazing Flaky Texture: You won’t believe just how flaky this pie crust turns out.
 It’s the perfect pie crust for making all your holiday pies – both sweet pies or savory alike!
-Try this crust with to make gluten-free pies such as apple pie, pecan pie, pumpkin pie, or cranberry pie – I know you’re gonna love it!
+Try this flaky gluten-free pie crust for gluten-free pies such as apple pie, pecan pie, pumpkin pie, or cranberry pie – I know you’re gonna love it!

-- Totally Gluten-Free and Dairy-Free: The best part is that this pie crust is totally gluten-free and dairy-free, which means that even those with Celiac disease, or who are intolerant to gluten and lactose can enjoy it without any issues!
+• Totally Gluten-Free & Dairy-Free: The best part is that this pie crust is 100% gluten-free and dairy-free, which means that even those with Celiac disease, or who are intolerant to gluten and lactose can enjoy it without any issues!

 Ingredients You’ll Need:

-- Xanthan Gum: Xanthan gum is the replacement for gluten in gluten-free baking, and it is necessary to help the ingredients bind together properly.
+• Xanthan Gum: Xanthan gum is the replacement for gluten in gluten-free flours, and it is necessary to help the ingredients bind together properly.
 Make sure you add xanthan gum if you flour blend does not already include it.

-- Sugar: I used light brown sugar in this recipe, but you can also use normal white sugar if you prefer.
-If you are diabetic or insulin-resistant, I highly recommend that you use Lakanto Monkfruit Sweetener (a 1:1 substitute for normal sugar) or you can leave out the sugar completely.
+• Sugar: I used light brown sugar in this gf pie crust recipe, but you can also use white sugar, cane sugardark brown sugar or coconut sugar if you prefer.
+If you are diabetic or insulin-resistant, I highly recommend that you use granulated monkfruit sweetener (a 1:1 substitute for normal sugar) or you can leave out the sugar completely.

-- Coconut Oil: I prefer using refined coconut oil in this dairy-free pie crust recipe as it has a more neutral taste compared to extra virgin coconut oil.
-If you are not lactose-intolerant, feel free to use chilled butter in equal amounts.
-You can also use chilled palm shortening or vegan butter.
+• Coconut Oil: I prefer using refined coconut oil in my cooking as it has a more neutral taste compared to extra virgin coconut oil.
+You may also use dairy-free butter (vegan butter) if you prefer.
+Alternatively, if you are not lactose-intolerant, feel free to use chilled butter in equal amounts.
+You can also use chilled vegetable shortening.
 I do NOT recommend substituting coconut oil for other vegetable oils that do not solidify when chilled as you need the coconut oil to be solid when cutting it into the flour.
 Alternatively, if you are not lactose-intolerant, feel free to use cold butter instead.

-- Ice Water: It’s important that the water is cold when you use it to keep the coconut oil solid.
+• Ice Water: It’s important that the water is cold when you use it to keep the coconut oil solid.
 This will help make the crust flaky.
+(Depending on the humidity of where you live and the type of flour blend used, you may not need to use all the ice water.
+Add 1 tablespoon of water at a time, mixing until you get a dough that holds together).

 How to Make Gluten-Free Pie Crust (Step by Step):